tytydraco/yessleep/out/If_youre_planning_on_messing_with_a_supernatural_force_you_barely_understand_read_this_before_you_do_Or_dont_I_cant_force_you.md

 I did, and sure enough, William’s stupid smirk greeted me.

-“What do you want?”
+“What do you want?”“Jeez.
-“Jeez.
 You can stop with the sass.
 Anyways, Shelly wants to use the phone.
 Check to see if it’ll work or not.”

 I sighed, grabbed a bandaid and pliers, and pulled.